 "The accuracy of your sales forecast is directly proportional to the quality of your data and the sophistication of your process." - Tim Berry, author of The Profit Zone: How Strategic Business Planning Leads to Success

-To understand the driving factors of accuracy, let’s explore the process of how to make a sales forecast:
+To understand the driving factors of forecasting accuracy, let’s explore the process of building a sales forecast:

 • Data collection.
 Gathering historical sales data is the basis for creating forecasts.
 In this step, past sales are analyzed to identify trends and seasonal fluctuations that are critical to accurate predictions.